- Career steps

 - Research: The good news is that the number of opportunities and new kinds of jobs that fall under the cybersecurity analyst position umbrella continues to evolve, which means plenty of career opportunities for cybersecurity professionals to position themselves correctly.

 So, the first step in launching down the path of a cybersecurity analyst path is to understand what kind of work you want to do and then map that to the kinds of education and certification you will need.
-Even entry-level security analyst positions might require specialized training, so it’s best to plan in advance. - Education: According to the Bureau of Labor Statistics (BLS) most cybersecurity analysts have a bachelor’s degree in cybersecurity (or a closely related field such as mathematics, computer science, or engineering).
+Even entry-level security analyst positions might require specialized training, so it’s best to plan. - Education: According to the Bureau of Labor Statistics (BLS) most cybersecurity analysts have a bachelor’s degree in cybersecurity (or a closely related field such as mathematics, computer science, or engineering).

 However, in some instances, with the proper cybersecurity certifications (see the next point) security professionals with an associate degree and/or relevant training or background (like military service, for example) can obtain entry-level cybersecurity jobs in the private sector.

-Cyberseek‘s data shows that 5 percent of employed analysts have an associate degree, 56 percent have a bachelor’s, and 39 percent have a master’s degree. - Certification: One thing that separates cybersecurity from other professions is that many jobs — both entry-level and mid-career — require some level of certification that shows proficiency in some kind of specific skill.
+Cyberseek‘s data shows that 5 percent of employed analysts have an associate degree, 55 percent have a bachelor’s, and 40 percent have a master’s degree. - Certification: One thing that separates cybersecurity from other professions is that many jobs — both entry-level and mid-career — require some level of certification that shows proficiency in some kind of specific skill.
 When planning for a career in cybersecurity, it is best practice to pay attention to what kinds of certifications are required for various jobs within the field.

 - Network: An important part of becoming a security analyst is developing a professional network.
 A network that is aligned with a specific career track will help stay informed about the latest trends and opportunities within the space.